carbon-language/carbon-lang/flang/documentation/C++style.md

 We have an `ENUM_CLASS` macro that helps capture the names of constants.
 1. Use `constexpr` and `const` generously.
-1. When a `switch()` statement's labels do not cover all possible case values explicitly, it should contains either a `default:;` at its end or a `default:` label that obviously crashes; we have a `CRASH_NO_CASE` macro for such situations.
+1. When a `switch()` statement's labels do not cover all possible case values explicitly, it should contain either a `default:;` at its end or a `default:` label that obviously crashes; we have a `CRASH_NO_CASE` macro for such situations.
 1. When using `std::optional` values, avoid unprotected access to their content.